 Fifth Court of Appeals

-Justice Lana Myers was appointed to the Fifth District Court of Appeals by Governor Rick Perry on December 2, 2009.
-She ran for election to keep her seat and was elected on November 2, 2010 to a full term.
-At the time of her appointment, she was serving as the judge of the 203rd Judicial District Court in Dallas, Texas, and had presided over this court for nearly fifteen years.
+Justice Lana Myers has been a Texas judge for twenty-four years.
+Justice Myers was appointed to the Fifth District Court of Appeals by Governor Rick Perry in 2009, was elected to retain her seat on the Court in 2010 and re-elected in 2016.
+At the time of her appointment to the Court, she was Judge of the 203rd Judicial District Court and had presided over that trial court for nearly fifteen years.

-Justice Myers was born in Dallas, Texas and grew up in Irving.
-She graduated from Irving High School in 1972 and earned her B.F.A. degree from Baylor University magna cum laude in 1976.
-Justice Myers taught seventh grade art in Arlington, Texas before attending law school.
-She received her J.D. degree from Baylor University School of Law in 1981.
+Justice Myers earned her B.F.A. from Baylor University magna cum laude in 1976.
+She taught art in Arlington I.S.D. for two years before attending law school.
+She received her J.D. from Baylor University School of Law in 1981.